Rainforest Foundation US is using blockchain technology to track, verify, and reward communities for protecting and regenerating forests.

 Rainforest Foundation and Regen Network have launched a blockchain based pilot project in the indigenous community of Buen Jardin de Callarú, Peru.
 We are using smart contracts to get funds directly to this frontline rainforest community based on verified evidence that they are protecting their forests.

 By drastically reducing typical upfront project costs and aligning short term economic gain with long term ecological health, we are rebuilding the economics of community based forest protection.

-We aim to expand this cost effective system to communities across the Amazon, dramatically increase the scale of investment to these frontline forest protectors and produce results that will have a global impact on our climate.
+We aim to expand this cost effective system to communities across the Amazon, dramatically increasing the scale of investment to these frontline forest protectors that produce results that will have a global impact on our climate.

 How it works

 We use near real time satellite data to detect deforestation and forest cover, smartphone apps to track community level actions, and blockchain technology to issue smart contract payments to communities that have proven to protect or regenerate their forests.

 Regen Network has created a blockchain based direct payments system where local communities can interface with investors and donors.
 This immutable system ensures that donor payments get where they need to go, and anyone can track how much went where and when.

 Using a user friendly interface, businesses, institutions, governments, and individual donors can now find and pay for verified and unalterable evidence of forest protection from data sourced directly from a community and satellites.